tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_app_service.md

 1. Create two subnets in your spoke VNet:
    - A **private endpoint subnet** for the App Service Private Endpoint.
    - A **VNet Integration subnet** delegated to `Microsoft.Web/serverFarms` for outbound traffic.
 This subnet must have the UDR to the hub firewall associated.
-2. Deploy the App Service Plan at Standard SKU or higher, in the same region as your spoke VNet.
+2. Deploy the App Service Plan at Basic SKU or higher, in the same region as your spoke VNet.
 3. Create a **Private Endpoint** targeting the App Service, placing it in the private endpoint subnet.
 Select `No` when prompted to `Integrate with private DNS zone`.
 DNS records will be created automatically in private DNS zone in the hub VNet.
 4. Enable **VNet Integration** on the App Service, selecting the delegated integration subnet.
 5. Set `Public network access` to `Disabled` on the App Service (or configure access restrictions with a default Deny rule if needed).